lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/2_Use_Terra.bio_for_Compute_Workflows.md

 ### Why do this
  - Your workload is too big to run on your laptop
  - You don't want to wait for time on your organization's shared cluster
+ - You would like to use proven workflows rather than author jobs yourself

 ### What is this